level09/enferno/README.md

 What's New
 ==================
 - Vue integration!
 Vue is now bundled by default with a clean default structure to build and integrate npm modules.
-- Parcel bundler is now available by default.
+- Parcel bundler is now available by default (optional to use).
 - Docker! you can now test the framework directly using docker-compose
-- No more front-end bundlers (feel free to integrate your own : webpack, gulp, parcel, etc ..)
 - Upgraded all python libraries